-What Immediate Annuities Do and Don't Offer
+What Immediate Annuities Offer

-- the type of annuity (fixed, variable or inflation-indexed)
+- The type of annuity (fixed, variable, or inflation-indexed)

-- the term of the annuity that you choose (life-only, joint life, term certain)
+- The term of the annuity that you choose (life-only, joint life, term certain)

-- your age and gender (so they can estimate your life expectancy)
+- Your age and gender (so they can estimate your life expectancy)

-Calculating Risk and Opportunity: Types of Immediate Annuities
+Types of Immediate Annuities

 Do you want a fixed, guaranteed payout, or would you prefer a variable payout that has the potential to go up if markets rise?
-With a variable payout, the monthly amount may have a minimum guaranteed amount with a portion of the payout tied to a stock market index, or the entire payout amount may be based on the underlying performance of stock and bond funds.
+With a variable payout, the monthly amount may have a minimum guaranteed amount with a portion of the payout tied to a stock market index.
+Or, the entire payout amount may be based on the underlying performance of stock and bond funds.

 There are also joint-life options, which pay out as long as at least one annuity owner is alive.
-There are also options that provide a return of principal, so if you die before the total amount you put in the product has been paid back out, then any remaining balance will go to your heirs.
+There are also options that provide a return of principal so that if you die before the total amount you put in the product has been paid back out, any remaining balance will go to your heirs.

-The older you are the higher the monthly income you get.
+The older you are, the higher the monthly income you get.
 Insurance carriers use actuarial tables to calculate your life expectancy.
 The older you are, the fewer years they expect you to live.
 Payouts, therefore, are higher if you wait longer to buy your annuity.

 Immediate Annuity Rates

-Is an Annuity Right for You?
+Is an Immediate Annuity Right for You?